Acute Bronchitis in Children

 Cough medicine: This medicine helps loosen mucus in your child's lungs and make it easier to cough up.
 This can help him breathe easier.

 Ibuprofen or acetaminophen: Ibuprofen and acetaminophen are medicines that decrease your child's fever.
-Ask your child's caregiver how much medicine you should give your child and how often.
+Ask your child's healthcare provider how much medicine you should give your child and how often.
 You can buy these medicines without a doctor's order.

-Inhalers: Your child's caregiver may give him one or more inhalers to help him breathe easier and cough less.
+Inhalers: Your child's healthcare provider may give him one or more inhalers to help him breathe easier and cough less.
 An inhaler gives medicine in a mist form so that your child can breathe it into his lungs.
-Ask your child's caregiver to show him how to use his inhaler correctly.
+Ask your child's healthcare provider to show him how to use his inhaler correctly.

 How can I care for my child when he has acute bronchitis?